vistadataproject/vistadataproject.github.io/demo/index.md

     $ vagrant up
     ```

-    The initial `vagrant up` process will download a pre-built **nodeVISTA** Vagrant VM.
+* The initial `vagrant up` process will download a pre-built **nodeVISTA** Vagrant VM.
 The VM is ~2.6 GB in size and may take awhile to initially download, depending on your network connection speed.
 The process caches the pre-built VM, and subsequent deployments will not take as long.
 Note:  On MacOS, VirtualBox VMs are stored under `/Users/{user}/VirtualBox VMs/`.

 ### Confirm nodeVISTA Installation

+* Start the **nodeVISTA** VM by running the following command:
+    ```shell
+    $ vagrant reload
+    ```

-* Confirm  **nodeVISTA** is running by opening the VISTA Data Model Browser (Fileman Schema Browser) by navigating your browser to [http://10.2.2.100:9000/schema](http://10.2.2.100:9000/schema).
+* Open the VISTA Data Model Browser (Fileman Schema Browser) by navigating your browser to [http://10.2.2.100:9000/schema](http://10.2.2.100:9000/schema).
+One should be able to browse the entire VA VISTA Data Model:

 ![FM Schema Browser -width70](/demo/images/common/fmql-browser.png)

 ### Optional:  nodeVISTA command menu

 As an optional feature, if you're working on a Linux or Mac OS host, you may want to have a command-line menu to manage the nodeVISTA server.

 * First, create a new shell script "nv" in your home directory (i.e. in `~/nv.sh`) containing the following: